 Actively participating in this MOOC, you will achieve different intended learning outcomes (ILOs).

-recognise and describe key elements of teaching practice design in the frame of active learning methodology (ESCO knowledge);
+Recognise and describe key elements of teaching practice design in the frame of active learning methodology ESCO: pedagogy

-identify the key elements in defining an assessment strategy for ILO achievement when working on soft skills, elaborating the best strategies and preventing critical issues when applying active learning methods in your class (ESCO knowledge);
+Identify the key elements in defining an assessment strategy for ILO achievement when working on soft skills, elaborating the best strategies and preventing critical issues when applying active learning methods in your class ESCO: assessment processes

-develop a positive attitude towards new and challenging demands developing a lively interest in novelty, an openness to experience, to exchange, actively explore and discover new areas (ESCO).
+develop a positive attitude towards new and challenging demands developing a lively interest in novelty, an openness to experience, to exchange, actively explore and discover new areas ESCO A1.8.0: demonstrate willingness to learn

 There are no prerequisites to take this course, even if previous experience in teaching will be helpful.